ahsodhi/crime-explorer/README.md

 You can search for all statistics regarding a particualar crime in one more locations, and you can also track a particular statistic of a crime over multiple years.

-The program allows you to generate an appropriate visual representation (bar graph or line plot) each time you execute a query.
+The program allows you to generate an appropriate visual representation (bar graph or line plot) each time you execute a new query.

+Contrubutors: Mark Water and Alexander Thiele

 ## Requirements